 Advanced workforce skills in three key subject areas: Reading for Information, Applied Mathematics, and Locating Information plus skills in Customer Service, Problem Solving and Critical Thinking.
 Emphasis will be placed on developing a functional Résumé and refining interview skills.
 Prerequisite: Successful completion of CCP 106/HDE 106 or CCP 103/HDE 103 or instructor permission.
 Two lecture; two lab.
-Spring semester; DBN.

-CCP 124 • Basic Keyboarding and Document Processing 2 credits
+CCP 124 ● Basic Keyboarding and Document Processing